-◆ Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.
+▶ Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF THE NOMINEES FOR DIRECTOR LISTED IN PROPOSAL 1, AND "FOR" PROPOSALS 2, 3, 4 and 5.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.

-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ☑
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE \boxtimes

-Election of Directors NOMINEES O Shlomo Yanai To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in the proxy statement that accompanies this For Against Abstain ☐ FOR ALL NOMINEES ☐ WITHHOLD AUTHORITY FROM ALL NOMINEES ☐ FOR ALL EXCEPT (see instructions below) Moshe Manor Amos Bar Shalev Zeev Bronfeld Yodfat Harel Buchris Aharon Schwartz, Ph.D. proxy card.
-3. To approve, in accordance with Section 713(a) of the NYSE MKT Company Guide, the potential issuance of shares representing in excess of 19.9% of our pretransaction total shares of common stock outstanding that may result from the conversion of, or payment of accrued interest on, our outstanding Convertible Notes.
-For Against Abstain To approve an amendment to our Certificate of Incorporation to increase the number of shares our common stock, par value \$0.001 per share, authorized for issuance from 250,000,000 to 300,000,000.
-For Against Abstain vote for any individual nominee(s), mark "FOR ach nominee you wish to withhold, as shown To ratify the appointment of Kesselman and Kesselman, Certified Public Accountant (Isr.), a Member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
-For Against Abstain The undersigned acknowledges receipt from the Company befor this proxy of the Notice of Annual Meeting of Stockholders, a Proact Annual Meeting of Stockholders and the 2016 Annual Report to xy St tatement To change the address on your account, pl indicate your new address in the address s changes to the registered name(s) on the a this method. pace above.
-Please note that Signature of Stockholder Date Signature of Stockholder Date

-Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+1. Election of Directors □ FOR ALL NOMINEES O Shlomo Yanai To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in the proxy statement that accompanies this proxy card.
+Compensation of our named executive officers as disclosed in the proxy statement that accompanies this proxy card. nst Abstain ☐ WITHHOLD AUTHOR FROM ALL NOMINEE ☐ FOR ALL EXCEPT (see instructions below O Zeev Bronfeld O Yodfat Harel Buchris O Aharon Schwartz, Ph.D. nst Abstain □ □ 4.
+To approve an amendment to our Certificate of Incorporation to increase the number of shares our common stock, par value \$0.001 per share, authorized for issuance from 250,000,000 to 300,000,000. nst Abstain thority to vote for any individual nominee(s), mark FOR next to each nominee you wish to withhold, as shown To ratify the appointment of Kesselman and Kesselman, Certified Public Accountant (Isr.), a Member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2017. nst Abstain □ □ The undersigned acknowledges receipt from the Company before the exect this proxy of the Notice of Annual Meeting of Stockholders, a Proxy Statem Annual Meeting of Stockholders and the 2016 Annual Report to Stockholder ent for the indicate your new address in the ccount, please check the box at right and address space above.
+Please note that s) on the account may not be submitted via Signature of Stockholder Date Signature of Stockholder Date Note: Please sign exactly as your guardian, please give full title as a partnership name by authorized to such.
+If the signer is a corporation, please sign full corporat ld jointly, each holder should sign.
+When signing as executor, administrator, attorney, truste e name by duly authorized officer, giving full title as such.
+If signer is a partnership, please of ee or sign in